Lzcstan/STCase/README.md

 A consice read-the-doc tutorial can be found in [this website](https://stcase.readthedocs.io/en/latest/) (in progress).
 Please refer to this tutorial for the calculation of CCC scores(~3h for example dataset) and visualization.

-An example dataset can be download from [Google Drive ](https://drive.google.com/file/d/1TQohsxIFonJxQkroECHR0EqwPTGX2o6S/view?usp=sharing) or [the link for CN user](https://pan.baidu.com/s/1tdiCZg1YoHvQj5iOwtNEHA) (Password: 25d3).
+An example dataset can be download from [Google Drive ](https://drive.google.com/file/d/1TQohsxIFonJxQkroECHR0EqwPTGX2o6S/view?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1tdiCZg1YoHvQj5iOwtNEHA) (Password: 25d3).

-The files necessary to run pySCENIC can be downloaded from [Google Drive ](https://drive.google.com/drive/folders/1aiExvHhKfuin4uf41o01ALZjlPqyzkJn?usp=sharing) or [the link for CN user](https://pan.baidu.com/s/1EZ2jo9PGtZfVm0t-BqMXeQ) (Password: fzkx).
+The files necessary to run pySCENIC can be downloaded from [Google Drive ](https://drive.google.com/drive/folders/1aiExvHhKfuin4uf41o01ALZjlPqyzkJn?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1EZ2jo9PGtZfVm0t-BqMXeQ) (Password: fzkx).

 ## Installation Instructions